A trusted Joplin, MO personal injury attorney in their law office.

 If you’ve been injured because of someone else’s negligence, you’re likely facing unexpected costs and challenges.
 A personal injury claim is designed to help you recover financially, so you can focus on healing.
 The compensation, often called “damages,” is meant to cover the losses you’ve suffered.
 While every case is unique, understanding the potential compensation can help you see the path forward.
 The goal is to secure a settlement that addresses both your immediate expenses and the long-term impact of your injury.

-Types of Damages Available in Missouri
+Types of Damages You Can Claim in Missouri

 In Missouri, the law recognizes that an injury affects more than just your wallet.
 That’s why there are different types of damages you can pursue.
 The first category is economic damages, which cover the tangible, out-of-pocket costs you’ve incurred.
 This includes medical bills, lost wages from being unable to work, and property damage, like repairs to your car.
 The second category is non-economic damages.
 These are for the less tangible, but equally real, impacts of your injury, such as pain and suffering, emotional distress, and the loss of enjoyment in activities you once loved.
 A skilled attorney can help calculate the full extent of these damages to ensure your claim is valued fairly.